Sungai Kolok, Thailand: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, B, C and O. Ensure that you choose the correct kind.
-The vast majority of adapters that you can buy are simply plugs and require your devices to adjust the voltage themselves.
-If your devices can't do that they could burn up.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types A, B, C and O. Be sure to get the necessary type.
+Many adapters currently sold are simply plugs and require your devices to adjust the voltage themselves.
+If your electronics can't do that they could get fried.
+This one works in most places.

 Make your flight more comfortable with an airplane phone mount